Analysis | Signs may point to a Biden victory, but some Democrats can’t shake memories of 2016

 Biden campaigned in the early primaries with lackluster energy and was repaid with losses in Iowa and New Hampshire that seemingly put his campaign on the edge of extinction.
 He and his team held firm and were rewarded with what became one of the swiftest conclusions to a nominating contest in memory.

-Trump and Republicans have tried to make an issue of the contrast between a president racing from state to state, holding to a multiple rallies a day, and a challenger going at a far slower, more deliberate pace — albeit one that is calculated to heed the advice of medical experts about the risks to supporters and candidate during a pandemic.
+Trump and Republicans have tried to make an issue of the contrast between a president racing from state to state, holding multiple rallies a day, and a challenger going at a far slower, more deliberate pace — albeit one that is calculated to heed the advice of medical experts about the risks to supporters and the candidate during a pandemic.

-Nate Silver’s FiveThirtyEight site gives the president little more than a 1 in 10 chance of winning the election — poorer odds by far than four years ago at this moment.
-Still Democrats worry, unable to shake the memories.
+Nate Silver’s FiveThirtyEight site gives the president little more than a 1 in 10 chance of winning the election — poorer odds by far than at this point four years ago.
+Still, Democrats worry, unable to shake the memories.
 They worry that mail ballots will not all arrive on time, or that Republican challenges will result in those ballots not all being counted or that Trump will manage to thread the needle once again.

-Privately Republicans are gloomy about the president’s chances but don’t rule out victory.
+Privately, Republicans are gloomy about the president’s chances but don’t rule out victory.
 They are just as worried about losing control of the Senate.
-Meanwhile Biden has set his course and tries to screen out the noise.
+Meanwhile, Biden has set his course and tries to screen out the noise.
 In days, the country should have a clearer picture of whether the doubts about him were justified or whether Biden was right all along.